 Before you can begin to use NetView, you must have the logon panel displayed on your screen.
 Figure 1-2 contains an example.
 If, however, you do not have the logon panel, check with your system programmer to find out how to log on.
-To log on, enter:
+To log on from the logon panel, enter: